 Religious Studies majors gain the skills and knowledge necessary to be thoughtful, informed citizens of our increasingly pluralistic world.
 Through your courses, you learn how to analyze various elements of religion, ask good questions, improve your writing abilities, and more.
 Collectively, these attributes enable Religious Studies majors to succeed after graduation in a wide range of careers and graduate programs.

-The Department of Religious Studies, part of the College of Arts and Sciences, features faculty who are experts in religion and ethics and are deeply invested in their students' undergraduate educations.
+The Department of Religious Studies, which is part of the College of Arts and Sciences, features faculty who are experts in religion and ethics and are deeply invested in their students' undergraduate educations.

 For students who also have sustained interest in either Philosophy or African American and African Diaspora Studies, the department offers two interdepartmental majors with those programs.
 A minor in Religious Studies is also an option.
 Information about the interdepartmental majors and the departmental minor can be found in your bulletin.